tj/n/README.md

 - `8`: 8.x.y versions
 - `v6.1`: 6.1.x versions

-There are labels for two especially useful versions:
+There are labels for three especially useful versions:

-- `lts`, `lts_latest`: newest Long Term Support official release
+- `lts`: newest Long Term Support release
+- `latest`: newest release
-- `latest`, `current`: newest official release
+- `current`: newest release ignoring alpha versions

 There is an `auto` label to read the target version from a file in the current directory, or any parent directory. `n` looks for in order:

 - `.n-node-version`: version on single line.
 Custom to `n`.